SimonMueller/agurk-server/README.md

 ### Configuration

 Configuration can be found in the `config/` directory.
 The names of the files correspond to the environment where they are loaded.
-Production config is set via environment variables specified in `custom-environment-variables.json`.
-Please note that `npm start` will expect the environment variables to be set.
-To run in development mode use `npm run watch`.
+Production config can be set via environment variables specified in `custom-environment-variables.json`.
+If `NODE_ENV ` is not set, a default value of development is used.

 # Rules